Frequently Asked Questions

 Is Orientation a good time to arrange a meeting?

 Orientation is not an ideal time to meet unless you plan to be in town a day before or after the event.
 It’s best to meet during the summer months or early in the fall semester.
-We are conducting intake and informational meetings over Zoom until further notice.
+We are conducting intake and informational meetings both in-person and over Zoom.

 Will Merrimack be able to accommodate my very specific needs?